GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Method

 \subsubsection{Model Search Space Design}

 One crucial factor for NAS is that the potential search space is large and diverse enough to cover the optimal design.
 Therefore, we adopt U-Net \cite{ronneberger2015u}, a typical convolutional neural architecture as the fundamental of our model search, since the skip connection patterns between its encoders and decoders can provide adequate alternatives of model structure.
-Besides, the configurations of the upsampling modules (e.g., kernel size, activation function) can also enable numerous possibilities when combined.
-Following previous methods \cite{chen2020dip, arican2022isnas}, we enlarge the search space of our model from two aspects, namely \textit{Upsampling Modules} and \textit{Skip Connection Patterns}.
+Besides, the configurations of the upsampling modules (e.g., kernel size, activation function) can also enable numerous possibilities when arranged and combined.
+Similar to previous NAS methods \cite{chen2020dip, arican2022isnas}, we enlarge the search space of our model from two aspects, namely \textit{Upsampling Modules} and \textit{Skip Connection Patterns}.

 \textbf{Search Space for Upsampling Modules.} We decompose the upsampling operations into five key components: feature upsampling, feature transformation, activation function, kernel size, and dilation rate.
 Then, we allocate a series of possible options to each of these components.
 When deciding on feature upsampling, we choose from commonly used interpolation techniques, such as bilinear interpolation, bicubic interpolation, and nearest-neighbour interpolation.
 As for feature transformation, we choose from classical convolution techniques, such as 2D convolution, separable convolution, and depth-wise convolution.
 As regards activation function, we select from ReLU, LeakyReLU, PReLU, etc. Furthermore, we supply kernel size and dilation rate with more choices, such as $1 \times 1$, $3 \times 3$, or $5 \times 5$ for kernel size and $1$, $3$, or $5$ for dilation rate.
 The combination of these flexible components can contribute to the diversity of upsampling modules.